The iPadOS 14 beta for iPad, iPad mini, iPad Pro, and iPad Air is available to download right now.

 - Decide if the beta is worth it.

 You’ll also need a device that’s compatible with iPadOS 14.
-Here are the device’s that are supported:
+Here’s the full list:

 - 12.9-inch iPad Pro